cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes’s gaze never wavered.
 "The priest hole.
 It's empty."

-The color drained slightly from Hanger's face.
+The colour drained slightly from Hanger's face.

+Holmes raised an eyebrow.
+"Cloves.
+The same scent I found… in the priest hole, along with a pouch identical to yours.
+The cloves have undone you, Hanger.
+You moved the chest."

 Holmes continued, his voice quiet, almost conversational.
 "Colonel Hawthorne’s career has been marked by curious coincidences.
 Supply routes compromised.
 Intelligence leaked.
 And now, a dedicated officer dead after discovering discrepancies in military records.
 Edward suspected something, didn’t he?"

-Hanger’s knuckles whitened around the cloth in his hands.
-"You don’t understand—"
+Hanger's knuckles whitened on the cloth.
+"You don't understand—"

 Holmes stepped closer.
-"I understand loyalty, Mr. Hanger.
-But to whom is it truly owed?
-To a man who exploited your hardship?
-Or to Edward, who trusted you?
-To Katherine, who now stands to lose everything?"
+"Loyalty, Mr. Hanger.
+But to whom?
+Hawthorne, who exploited your desperation?
+Or Edward, who trusted you?
+Katherine, who now risks losing everything?"

-Hanger swallowed hard, unable to meet Holmes's gaze.
-"I knew it was wrong, but my sister... she was all I had left.
-I couldn't watch her suffer, not when Hawthorne offered a way out.
-William denied me help when she was ill.
-But Hawthorne saw an opportunity in my resentment.
-Used my knowledge of the house to hide evidence that could expose him."

-His fingers curled around a worn letter he had pulled from his pocket.
-"She writes me every week.
-Says the medicine’s helping.
-If Hawthorne cuts her off..."
-His voice faltered.
-"He knows exactly how to keep me in line."
+Hanger swallowed, avoiding Holmes's gaze.
+"It was for my sister.
+Hawthorne… he offered help.
+William turned us away when she was sick.
+Hawthorne… he used my resentment."
+He pulled out a worn letter, his fingers twisting it.
+"She writes every week… the medicine… If Hawthorne stops…" He couldn't finish the sentence.

 Holmes produced the small brass key Lady Blackwood had entrusted to me.
 "Edward's records could bring justice.
 Or they could disappear forever, leaving his killer free."